IFRS 15 & ASC 606: New accounting standards for revenue with customers

 - For not supported business scenarios or aspects customers can opt for calculating the IFRS15/ASC606 impact outside the system and enter cumulative adjustment postings with SAP Business ByDesign standard means (Journal Entry Voucher).

 Considerations for implementation

 Already existing sales orders / sales contracts at activation of enhancements (like started, partially delivered sales orders or customer contracts) cannot be handled by the enhancements.
-Only new ales orders and customer contracts are enabled for the new capabilities after the activation.
+Only new sales orders and customer contracts are enabled for the new capabilities after the activation.
 Customers must clarify with their respective auditor how to handle the ‘started’ objects in a transition phase.